 - LCD display and flatbed scanner

-Slim in design yet ultra-powerful, Epson’s inkjet printers use 5-color inks to deliver photos of superior quality and sharp text.
-Getting the job done in about 15 seconds, this all-in-one small printer also has photo and DVD trays and is powered by the unique Micro Piezo technology for heat-free prints.
-The auto 2-sided printing, as well as built-in memory card and USB slots, make any endeavor successful, from everyday to-do lists to lengthy class assignments, all of which can be done with the hands-free voice-activated wireless inkjet printer.
+Slim yet ultra-powerful, Epson’s inkjet printer uses five-color inks to deliver photos of superior quality and sharp text.
+This all-in-one small printer also has photo and DVD trays and is powered by the unique Micro Piezo technology for heat-free prints.
+The auto two-sided printing and built-in memory card and USB slot make any endeavor successful, from everyday to-do lists to lengthy class assignments.

 - Individual ink cartridges